ContactHomePhotosNewsreelsHistory by StateLinks

 Other European Countries

-Those known to date are Greece, Germany, Norway, and Austria -- each received a small amount of the foodstuffs or other necessties.
+Those known to date are Greece, Germany, Norway, and Austria -- each received a small amount of the foodstuffs.
 American good-will envoys traveled through Germany and Austria when food was delivered.
 A Mormon church in Kaysville, UT raised a carload of special wheat for Greece.

 hits counter